Master Idioventricular Rhythms: Key Insights for Health Tech Developers

 • More accurate assessments of IVR conditions

-• Creation of customized treatment plans
+• Creation of tailored treatment plans

 The central node represents idioventricular rhythms, with branches showing causes, features of the diagnostic tool, and benefits for healthcare professionals.
 Each branch helps you understand how these elements relate to improving patient care.